arthurbernierjr/http-videos/http-methods/README.md

 **User action**: The user fills out a sign-up form with their details and clicks **Submit**.

 **Browser action**: This browser sends a **POST** request to the server, instructing it to create a new user profile with the provided information.
-This method is also used to submit any type of information to a server - for example, to log a user in.

 ### `PUT`